-As I continue to engage with the practice of automatism, I take note of the recurrent themes and motifs that are unveiled through my work.
+As I continue to engage with this method, I take note of the recurrent themes and motifs that are unveiled through my work.
 Among the various recurring motifs, the spiral, a symbol inherited from the natural world, seems to function as an innate expression of my subconscious.
 Carl Jung believed the spiral to be an archetypal symbol that represented cosmic force.
-I find the spiral to be enticing, not only for its mathematical fascination, but particularly for its beauty, its wealth of variation, mutability, infinity and movement.
+I find the spiral to be enticing, not only for its mathematical fascination, but particularly for its beauty, and it’s wealth of variation.